erikvullings/saxy/README.md

 [![build status](https://img.shields.io/travis/erikvullings/saxy.svg?style=flat-square)](https://travis-ci.com/erikvullings/saxy)
 [![coverage](https://img.shields.io/coveralls/erikvullings/saxy.svg?style=flat-square)](https://coveralls.io/github/erikvullings/saxy)

-Saxy is forked from [Saxophone](https://github.com/matteodelabre/saxophone) version 0.7.2 and converted to TypeScript, so most credits go to Mattéo Delabre.
-Besides converting it to TypeScript, so you have proper typings when using it, it also includes several unmerged pull requests, i.e. testing on Node 16, and the parser is a `Transform` stream instead of a `Writeable` stream.
+Saxy is forked from [Saxophone](https://github.com/matteodelabre/saxophone) version 0.7.2 and converted to TypeScript, so most credits go to the original author, Mattéo Delabre.
+Besides converting it to TypeScript, so you have proper typings when using it, it also includes several unmerged pull requests [Marcellino Ornelas](https://github.com/marcellino-ornelas) and [Philip Otto](https://github.com/philippotto), i.e. the parser is a `Transform` stream instead of a `Writeable` stream, so you can pipe information through, and testing on Node 16.

 It is inspired by SAX parsers such as [sax-js](https://github.com/isaacs/sax-js) and [EasySax](https://github.com/vflash/easysax): unlike most XML parsers, it does not create a Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)) tree as a result of parsing documents.
 Instead, it emits events for each tag or text node encountered as the parsing goes on.
 This means that Saxy has a really low memory footprint and can easily parse large documents.